July 1st, Year of our Fair Lord 10, East-West Highway

 If she could figure that out, then maybe the next time she and the Slight Twice King met, she could do more than stand terrified with a gun to her head.
 At the way things were progressing, she could hardly hope to live through their next encounter, right?
 And who knew what he’d do to her family after?

 She looked ahead a row to where Fred sat with his head against the glass window, his arms and legs folded as a means of bracing himself while he slept.
-He had always been a light sleeper, though, so she reached across and poked his shoulder, knowing he’d wake up almost immediately.
+He had always been a light sleeper, though, so she reached across and poked his shoulder.
 He opened his eyes, then blinked and looked back at her.

 “Everything okay?” he asked.